titofra/Distributed-Computing/os/README.txt

 			mount -t sysfs none /sys
 			echo "Welcome to my Linux!"
 			exec /bin/sh
+		Do not forget to give it execution permissions!
+Can be done with a basic chmod +x init
 12)	Create the initrd's file
 		$find . -print0 | cpio --null -ov --format=newc | gzip -9 > ../initramfs.cpio.gz